jiho-98/cse15l-lab-reports/lab_report_2/lab_report_2.md

 * `String`: representing the response to send back to the user.
 * `Main`: This method is the entry point of the program.
 It takes an array of String arguments and starts the server on the specified port using a new instance of the Handler class.
 ---
-### The relevant arguments and values for the methods and fields
+### The relevant arguments and values for the methods and fields and commands
 * The function called **"HandleRequest"** is used in the part 1.
 * `handleRequest(URI url)`: this method is called by the server to handle incoming HTTP requests.
 The URI argument represents the request URL.
 * `messageBuilder`: a StringBuilder object used to append and store messages passed in through the /add-message path.